 2022 and 2031 Healthcare Executive Perspectives on Top Risks

-Rapid change, staffing shortages and intense regulations are top-of-mind concerns for most healthcare organizations going into 2022 as they continue to grapple with the impacts of the COVID-19 pandemic and prepare for challenges that will follow the crisis.
-These organizations are facing difficult decisions about how to manage key risks — and in the current environment, where any adverse incident can negatively impact a business’s operations, reputation and earnings, there is little room for error.
+Rapid change, staffing shortages and intense regulations are top-of-mind concerns for most healthcare organisations going into 2022 as they continue to grapple with the impacts of the COVID-19 pandemic and prepare for challenges that will follow the crisis.
+These organisations are facing difficult decisions about how to manage key risks — and in the current environment, where any adverse incident can negatively impact a business’s operations, reputation and earnings, there is little room for error.

-Two risk areas for healthcare organizations that made significant jumps into the top five list for 2022 are “anticipated increases in labor costs” and “succession challenges and the ability to attract and retain top talent.”
+Two risk areas for healthcare organisations that made significant jumps into the top five list for 2022 are “anticipated increases in labor costs” and “succession challenges and the ability to attract and retain top talent.”
 These risks ranked ninth and eleventh, respectively, in 2021, but place second and fourth in our current survey.
-Notably, they also rank among the top five key risks for healthcare organizations in 2031 — but didn’t register in the top five for the 2030 list in last year’s survey.
+Notably, they also rank among the top five key risks for healthcare organisations in 2031 — but didn’t register in the top five for the 2030 list in last year’s survey.

 Resources and Download Materials